Avril-Cui/61040-portfolio/assignments/assignment2.md

 6. [**Reclaim.ai Solution:**](https://reclaim.ai/) This is a software that automatically performs time blocking to achieve better focus and more productive deep work.
 While the platform provides powerful features, it remains calendar- and schedule-driven.
 Users must invest effort upfront in configuration, scheduling, and priority tuning, which can make the setup process complex.
 Moreover, the app lacks adaptive feedback mechanisms to learn from discrepancies between planned tasks and what actually gets accomplished, limiting its ability to optimize future routines.

 7. [**RescueTime Solution:**](https://www.rescuetime.com/) This is a tool that monitors focus sessions and daily activities, offering valuable logging of how time is actually spent and enabling users to reflect on their workflow.
 While it helps raise awareness of tasks achieved during a day and can improve focus quality over time, it does not function as an adaptive scheduler.
 Users must still rely on additional platforms to re-adjust and optimize their plans, which introduces extra complexity.

+# Application Pitch: Introducing NEO $\to$ the ONE calendar app you need
+## Motivation
+Most productivity tools force people into rigid plans that crumble the moment real life interferes, while students and professionals need not just another static planner, but a dynamic companion that learns, adjusts, and help them grow.

+## Key features
+Neo tackles the scheduling and productivity problems by making daily planning flexible and adaptive:
+1. **Adaptive routine tracker**: Productivists simply press Start and Finish on tasks.
+Neo logs actual time spent on the calendar and automatically reorganizes the day when tasks run long or go expected, so priorities and deadlines still get met without punishing Productivists for delays.
+This features helps Productivists focus on what matters most and reduces stress when the routine shifts.

+2. **Schedule plans**: Productivists create tasks for future days by specifying key fields like task type, priority, deadlines, estimated duration, and flexibility (i.e., split and move booleans).
+Neo then translate this into a responsive plan that adjusts smoothly as real life unfolds, respecting constraints while mitigating frustrations caused by last-minute changes.

+3. **Smart scheduling suggestions**: drawing from previous schedules and logs on actual activities, Neo identifies time blocks or task types where Productivists are prone to procrastination and flags instances where estimated durations may be unrealistic.
+Neo then provides evidence-based suggestions for realistic task durations, better focus windows, and time blocks for relax or debrief, empowering users to design plans that work more efficiently in practice.